Extra Bingo Cards

 Extra Jumbo Size Easy-Read Bingo Cards: Item Number: UBP-XXL-EZ: This is the largest bingo card available on the market!
 This card is ideally suited to make it easier for people with impaired vision to play bingo.
 Each Extra Large Jumbo Bingo Card is 9.75 inches wide by 10.5 inches tall and has large bold 1 inch black numbers.
 Deluxe transparent plastic slide window Bingo Shutter Slide Jumbo Cards.
 A flick of the finger marks the number.
 Extra heavy shutters with large shutter handles require less effort.
 Large number card is easy to read and is ideally suited for the visually impaired.

-1. Everyone wins when it comes to Family Bingo!
+- Everyone wins when it comes to Family Bingo!
 Set up is a snap, there are no chips to lose (four special 4-ply hardboard paper “fingertip” cards with slider windows take their place), the automatic ball selector makes it fun to select each of the 75 numbered, color-coded balls (approx. 7½'L x 7½'H), and the molded master board keeps track of the calls.

-2. We have three different types of picture bingo cards that you can make: 3x3, 4x4 and 5x5 picture bingo using pictures from a theme that you select or substitute vocabulary words that you provide.
+- We have three different types of picture bingo cards that you can make: 3x3, 4x4 and 5x5 picture bingo using pictures from a theme that you select or substitute vocabulary words that you provide.
 You may also choose to print the blank bingo cards and then, like one viewer did, give children a variety of stickers to make their own.

-3. Africa Extra Bingo Cards gives you 60 extra bingo cards, 30 usable at any one time.
+- Africa Extra Bingo Cards gives you 60 extra bingo cards, 30 usable at any one time.
 Use in conjunction with Africa Bingo for 40 cards.
 Great for classroom use.

+Example: Caller picks the next image/number from the hat.
+It is a heart.
+Everyone with a heart gathers together in a little group.
+The caller looks on her question sheet.
+The next question on the sheet is 'What does 2 + 4 equal?'
 Everyone in the 'heart group' discusses the question and comes up with an answer.
 If they get it right, they return to their seat and mark their square.
-If they get it wrong, they return to their seat and the heart goes back in the hat (where it can be chosen again at a later time).
+If they get it wrong, they return to their seat and the heart goes back in the hat (where it can be chosen again at a later time). |

 Extra Large Bingo Cards